 What to Do in a Tornado Watch:

 - Have a source of reliable information close by that can relay messages from the National Weather Service.
 If you have a smartphone, it is a good idea to check the radar and forecast regularly.
 This is especially true if you notice weather conditions changing quickly, or thunderstorm clouds in the distance.
+The US has the most tornadoes in the world, so they established the best NOAA weather radio models support.
 If you have an NOAA weather radio, make sure it’s turned on, fully charged and capable of receiving alerts.

 - Watch the skies for changing weather conditions.
 Don’t just depend on your smartphone app—use your eyes and ears.
 Watch nearby clouds.
 If you see thunderstorms developing in the distance, or distant lightning, act as quickly as possible to take cover to protect yourself.
-Signs that a tornado may be nearby could come in the form of dark-greenish or orange-grey skies, low lying and rotating clouds, and a noise similar to a freight train, but there could also be very little warning at all.
+Signs that a tornado is coming include a loud roar similar to a freight train, a rotating funnel-shaped cloud, and debris falling from the sky or swirling in a cloud, but there could also be very little warning.

 - Review your emergency plan.
 If you have a severe weather disaster kit, make sure you have everything you need in the event a tornado does occur.
 Ensure your "safe space" is clear of any projectiles and easily and quickly accessible.